Unboundedness of the Heesch Number for Hyperbolic Convex Monotiles: Introduction

-\textbf{The Heesch Problem.} The study of local-to-global obstructions in a tiling is encapsulated by the \textit{Heesch number}.
-For a cyclic tuple $\mathfrak{k}$ with $\vartheta(\mathfrak{k})>2$, the \textit{Heesch number} of $\mathfrak{k}$ is defined to be the maximal non-negative integer $r$ such that the tuple admits a tiling of $r$ complete layers.
-By convention, if the cyclic tuple admits a tiling of the entire plane, its Heesch number is defined to be infinite \cite{BB15}.
-Similarly, for a protoset $\mathcal{F}$, the Heesch number is the maximal non-negative integer $r$ such that each prototile from $\mathcal{F}$ can be surrounded by $r$ layers of tiling.
-The \textit{Heesch problem} asks which integers can occur as Heesch numbers for a given class of tiles.
+The study of local-to-global obstructions in a tiling is encapsulated by the Heesch number, which quantifies the extent to which a local configuration can be extended before a combinatorial or geometric conflict arises. \begin{definition}[Heesch Number of a Cyclic Tuple] For a cyclic tuple $\mathfrak{k}$ with $\vartheta(\mathfrak{k}) > 2$, the \textit{Heesch number} $\mathcal{H}(\mathfrak{k})$ is the maximal non-negative integer $r$ such that $\mathfrak{k}$ admits an $r$-layer patch of type $\mathfrak{k}$.
+If $\mathfrak{k}$ admits a full tiling $\mathcal{T}$ of the plane, we define $\mathcal{H}(\mathfrak{k}) = \infty$. \end{definition} While the cyclic tuple describes the vertex-type constraints, we may also define this property for a single geometric shape (a tile).
+In this case, the layers are formed by congruent copies of the tile itself. \begin{definition}[Heesch Number of a Prototile] The \textit{Heesch number} $\mathcal{H}(T)$ of a prototile $T$ is the maximal non-negative integer $r$ such that there exists a patch $X_r$ consisting of $T$ (the $0$-th corona) completely surrounded by $r$ successive coronas $\mathcal{C}_1, \dots, \mathcal{C}_r$ of tiles congruent to $T$. \end{definition} The \textit{Heesch problem} asks which integers can occur as Heesch numbers for a given class of tiles.
 The study of Heesch numbers measures how closely a set of tiles can approximate tiling the hyperbolic plane, links finite local patterns to infinite global structures, and deepens our understanding of undecidability in tiling theory.
-In \cite{AM23}, the author showed that Heesch numbers are bounded for finite set of regular polygons that do not admit a tiling of $\mathbb{H}^2$.
+In \cite{AM23}, the author showed that Heesch numbers are bounded for finite sets of regular polygons that do not admit a tiling of $\mathbb{H}^2$.

-This domino problem for homogeneous tilings has been explored by numerous authors \cite{DG18, GS, AM20, DR08}, especially for cyclic tuples of low degree, though the problem remains widely open.
-An explicit description of cyclic tuples admitting homogeneous tiling up to degree $6$ was given in \cite{SS22}.
-Construction of tilings is typically done either layer-by-layer or using standard operations on known vertex-transitive tilings.
-To the author's knowledge, every cyclic tuple currently known not to admit a tiling also fails to admit a partial tiling beyond two layers, that is, its Heesch number is at most $2$.
-Our investigation into this problem leads to the following result, which illustrates its underlying complexity.
+This domino problem for homogeneous tilings has been explored by numerous authors \cite{DG18, GS, AM20, DR08}, particularly for cyclic tuples of low degree, though the general problem remains open.
+While an explicit description of cyclic tuples admitting homogeneous tilings up to degree $6$ was provided in \cite{SS22}, the construction of such tilings is typically restricted to layer-by-layer growth or standard operations on known vertex-transitive tilings.
+To the author's knowledge, every cyclic tuple currently known to not admit a tiling also fails to admit a patch beyond two layers--implying $\mathcal{H}(\mathfrak{k}) \le 2$.
+Our investigation reveals that the local extension behavior of homogeneous tilings is substantially richer than previously observed.